Listen to an audio file of this tool.

 Now Is the Right Time!

 As a parent or someone in a parenting role, you play a key role in your child’s success.
 Helping your child to grow healthy friendships is essential.
-Through relationships, your child develops a sense of belonging.
+Through relationships, your 3-year-old child develops a sense of belonging.
 They come to better understand themselves through their interactions with you, their caregivers and teachers, and their peers.

 Children, ages 3-4, are in the process of learning about themselves, their strengths, and their limitations.
 They are learning about why they feel the way they do, and how they relate to others.
 This is also known as their self-awareness.1 Three-to-four-year-olds have not only taken notice of other children, they are realizing that play is much more fun when engaged with others.
 Play grows your child’s social and emotional skills.
 In social play, children naturally practice cooperation, negotiation, inclusion, communication, flexibility, conflict management, and diversity appreciation.